Saturday, May 3, 2008

 I finally get to the conveyor belt and laid out all of my food.
 The checker starts ringing things up and I reach into my purse to grab my wallet so I can scan my Safeway card, but its not there.
 And that's when I realize that, horror of horrors, I have forgotten my wallet.
 I stand there sheepishly for a moment, watching him run items across the scanner, and then I check my purse again.
 Maybe I've overlooked it and it is in there.
 But, no. Plenty of diapers, but no wallet.

+I tell the kid how sorry I am but I've forgotten my wallet and he looks at me like I'm the biggest moron ever.
+It was obvious even before this that here was a person who was not happy.
+Whether it was just the job or it extended beyond to a general dissatisfaction with life, I can't say.
 I ask him if we could just put the stuff to the side and I could run home and come right back.
 He doesn't say anything, just starts putting everything back in the cart.
 Despite my urge to tell him where he could stick his bad attitude, I continue to apologize profusely saying I've never done this before, I just switched purses and so on.
 Another checker/bagger comes by and starts helping us re-load the cart and he tells me that they'll put the cart over to the side for me.
 He says not to worry, it happens all the time.

 The worst part is that I hadn't really dressed up for this outing.
 I had showered, but had just allowed my hair to air dry, had no make-up on and I don't think my clothes really matched.
 So I couldn't even be the cute, dumb girl.
 I seriously contemplated not going back and just moving on to the next grocery store, but my conscience got the better of me and back we went.
 I wish I could say the kid was nicer the second time around but he wasn't.
 However, the bagger and the other checker who had witnessed the event were surprised and happy to see me back.
 I know I'm going to feel goofy the next time I go there, maybe it's time for a switch.